Microlophus albemarlensis: Description

-Galapagos lava lizards are generally small, ranging from 4-7 inches long.
-Males are around 6-7 inches long, while females range from 4-7 inches.
+Galapagos lava lizards are generally small, ranging from 4–7 inches long.
+Males are around 6–7 inches long, while females range from 4–7 inches.
 However, they have been known to grow up to as long as a foot in length.
 Their tail is often as long or longer than their actual body.
 Their bodies are characterized by the slimness, pointed heads, and long tails.
 Their colors range depending on sex; males are generally more brightly colored, with yellow and gold stripes, while females can be recognized by a red marking on their throat and head.
 Habitat has an enormous impact on appearance of the Galapagos lava lizard.
-Lava lizards have regenerative tails, which is useful as one of their protection mechanisms because they are capable of dropping their tails; However, they rarely grow back to their original length, but this mechanism does allow them to escape predation.
+Lava lizards have regenerative tails, which is useful as one of their protection mechanisms is dropping their tails; however, they rarely grow back to their original length, but this mechanism does allow them to escape predation.

-Classification

-The Galapagos lava lizard is also known as the Albemarle lava lizard.
-There are seven species within the Galapagos lava lizard population and these species are found on several islands.
-Its Latin name is Microlophus albemarlensis, most generally, however, Microlophus indefatigabilis is a more specific classification based on the specific island location.
-This is the most widespread species of the genus Microlophus and is related to the genus Tropidurus.
-More broadly speaking, the Galapagos lava lizard is considered an iguana and classified as a reptile.
-The population of M. albemarlensis is found only within the Galapagos Islands (note: there are several smaller islands that make up the Galapagos Islands).